Psychological counselling is available to all members of AU staff who experience work-related problems.

-You can also write to firstname.lastname@example.org, who will call you as soon as possible within working hours on weekdays.
+You can also write to firstname.lastname@example.org and they will call you back as soon as possible.

 Psychological counselling is available in Danish and English.